mosip/mosip-infra/deployment/v3/dslrig/README.md

 # DSLRIG

 ## Introduction
-DSL RIG will test end-to-end functional flows involving multiple MOSIP modules.
+DSLRIG will test end-to-end functional flows involving multiple MOSIP modules.

-#### Prerequisites
+## Prerequisites
 * Packet utility running in rancher cluster exposed to be accessed by the cluster.
-* Auth demo and DSL RIG to be running in the same cluster.
+* Auth demo and DSLRIG to be running in the same cluster.
 * NFS server already present and related details.

 ## Install